 - Give skateboarding a try at these skate parks throughout the western suburbs.
 Don’t forget your helmet!

 - We’ve rounded up a list of all the ninja parks in the Chicago area.
 Put your child’s strength to the test and burn off all that big-kid energy.

-- Make a weekend enjoying the great outdoors.
-Since our winters can be rough, the summer and fall are the time to be outside, so go bike riding, camping and fishing.
+Or, make a weekend of enjoying the great outdoors.
+Since our winters can be rough, the summer and fall are the time to be outside, so go bike riding, camping, horseback riding and fishing.
 This age is perfect, as they can help carry gear and have a longer attention span to enjoy the wilderness.
-Check out Mallard Lake in Hanover Park.
+Nicole’s family loved their time at Mallard Lake in Hanover Park.

 Looking for ideas for another age group?

 Head to the main Activities by Age page so you can find local places to go for every age range.